mjordan/islandora_batch_with_derivs/README.md

 1. you have created derivatives outside of Islandora to reduce the amount of time it takes to ingest a large batch
 2. you are migrating content into Islandora and can export the content you are migrating from the source platform with datastreams pregenerated.

 We need to use a specialized batch ingest module for this because the standard Islandora Batch only allows for two files per object, one .xml file for the MODS or DC and one other file for the OBJ.
-This batch module allows you to group all of the files corresonding to an object's datastreams (with the exception of RELS-EXT) into a subdirectory, as illustrated below.
+Islandora Batch with Derivatives allows you to group all of the files corresonding to an object's datastreams (with the exception of RELS-EXT) into a subdirectory, as illustrated below.

 The [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch) and [Islandora Newspaper Batch](https://github.com/Islandora/islandora_newspaper_batch) modules allow you to add derivative files to page-level directories, speeding up ingestion of those content types hugely.
 This module takes the same approach, but for other content models.